amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 <!-- https://docs.oracle.com/javase/10/docs/api/java/util/Stack.html -->

 Stacks is a data structure where the last entered data is the first to come out.
 Also know as Last-in, First-out (LIFO).

+{% img /images/stack.jpg "Stack: push and pop" %}

 Let's implement a stack from scratch!

 ```js
 class Stack {